Skip to main content

 Replacing the feature requires rewiring app imports.Replacing the package keeps the target name stable.

-App code knows implementation details.App code knows payload and reply shape.
+App code imports implementation details.App code uses only the payload and reply contract.

-AI has to understand private execution code.AI sends a request to a public door.
+A caller has to understand private execution code.A caller sends a request to a public target name.

 Common mistakes

 Using target names as storage addressesproduct.search is a callable target name.
 It is not a storage path.Parsing every reply the same wayThe reply is bytes.
-Decode according to the target contract.
-Do not assume every target returns JSON unless that target says it does.Calling private implementation code directlyIf a component imports the thing behind the target, the target boundary has been bypassed.Forgetting cancellationSearch boxes, typeahead, and long tasks should use an abort signal so stale work can stop.
+Decode according to the action reply shape.
+Do not assume every target returns JSON unless that target says it does.Calling private implementation code directlyIf a component imports the target implementation, the request boundary has been bypassed.Forgetting cancellationSearch boxes, typeahead, and long tasks should use an abort signal so stale work can stop.

 Quick reference